runai-professional-services/ltr-runbooks/docs/installs/install.md

 *Note - Always refer to documentation - this is just a students' guide*

+Your instructor will provide you with a private key and domain to access your instance

 ## Pre-Reqs

 ### Set some ENVs for your cluster

-#### Note: Your instructor will provide you with a private key to access your instance

 - Set your domain